How to split ownership of a home

 Participation

 It’s essential to establish who will be involved and in what capacity.
-This sounds simple, but we’ve seen many instances of co-buying where participation wasn’t clear.
-At CoBuy, we solve this by helping CoBuyers explicitly define:
+This sounds simple, but we’ve seen many instances of co-ownership where participation wasn’t clear.
+At CoBuy, we solve this by helping folks explicitly define:

 • List of all participants (involved in any capacity)